HSLP Applications Now Open!

 - How Applicants Are Selected

 The High School Leaders Program applicant pool is evaluated to create a highly qualified and diverse class.
-Applicants who are offered interviews will meet with interviewers via Zoom during March, April, and early May 2024.
-Decisions on admittance may be made on a rolling basis and will occur no later than mid-June.
+Applicants who are offered interviews will meet with interviewers via Zoom during March and April 2024.
+Decisions on admittance may be made on a rolling basis.
+For those on a waitlist, decisions will occur no later than mid-June.
 Students for the program are chosen through a careful selection process that includes the following considerations:

 - complete application and essay